MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 For instance, a GPU may be able to draw an image whose format is RGB565 but not ARGB1555.
 For this image format, BSP implementation can call the ``UI_DRAWING_SOFT_drawImage`` function.

-.. warning:: These software algorithms only target buffers whose format is the display buffer format.
+.. warning:: These software algorithms only target buffers whose format is the display back buffer format.

 .. _section_drawings_cco: